amenzwa/amenzwa.github.io/computing/HowRPNCalculatorsWork.md

 # RPN

-In mathematics, a generic binary function $f$ is written as $f(a, b)$, and a generic binary operator $\bigotimes$ is written as $a \bigotimes b$.
-In prefix notation, they are written as `f a b` and `⨂ a b`.
+In mathematics, the application of a generic binary function $f$ to arguments $a$ and $b$ is written as $f(a, b)$, and the operation of a generic binary operator $\bigotimes$ to arguments $a$ and $b$ is written as $a \bigotimes b$.
+In prefix notation, these expressions are written as `f a b` and `⨂ a b`.
 In postfix notation, they are written as `a b f` and `a b ⨂`.

-Mathematical notations evolved organically through the centuries.
+In mathematics, notations evolve organically through the centuries.
 On the other hand, the prefix notation was invented by the Polish logician [Jan Łukasiewicz](https://en.wikipedia.org/wiki/Jan_%C5%81ukasiewicz) in 1924.
-Therefore, the prefix notation is known as the Polish notation, in his honour.
-The prefix [s-expression](https://en.wikipedia.org/wiki/S-expression) syntax of the LISP programming language is in fact the Polish notation.
+Therefore, it is called the Polish notation, in his honour.
+The prefix [s-expression](https://en.wikipedia.org/wiki/S-expression) syntax `(f a b)` in LISP programming language is a slightly modified Polish notation where the expression is delimited with parentheses, which simplifies parsing.
 The postfix [reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) (RPN) input method is the opposite of the prefix notation, hence, the "reverse".
-Both the prefix and the postfix notations are reviled by the uninitiated, but revered by the cognoscenti.
+Both the prefix and the postfix notations are reviled by the uninitiated, but revered by the cognoscenti for their innate efficiency.

-Because mathematical notation is meant to be read by humans, the syntax can be fussy and irregular.
-It is quite a chore for a computer to interpret written mathematics.
-For instance, the expression $2 - (\frac{5}{4 -2} + 8) = -8.5$ is parsed by building the a symbol tree consisting of nine nodes (one node per symbol) in memory during the first pass, and by reducing the tree to the result $-8.5$ during the second pass:
+Because mathematical notation is meant for the human eye, the syntax is often fussy and irregular.
+So, it is quite a chore for a computer to interpret written mathematics.
+For instance, the expression $2 - (\frac{5}{4 -2} + 8) = -8.5$ is parsed by storing in memory a symbol tree consisting of nine nodes (one node per symbol) during the first pass, and by reducing the tree to the result $-8.5$ during the second pass:

 - $-$
   - $2$